cnrad/commit-history/README.md

 Jan 05, 2022 - Worked on P*******e, forgot to commit anything until I finished like half of it

 Jan 07, 2022 - Worked on P*******e more, just didn't commit (I want credit for getting things done, that's the point of my streak)

+Feb 11, 2022 - sick and bedridden all day rip